unfoldingWord-dev/Resource-Container/docs/structure.rst

     my_resource_container/
         |-.git/
         |-LICENSE.md
-        |-package.json
+        |-manifest.yml
         |-content/

 - the .git directory is optional and is usually only seen in active translations.
 - LICENSE.md contains the appropriate license information for the RC.
 - ``manifest.yml`` is the :doc:`manifest` that contains meta data about the RC.
-- the ``content`` directory contains any other files needed by the container type, including the content itself.
+- the ``content`` directory contains any other files needed by the RC type, including the content itself.

   - See below for the basic structure of this directory
   - A mime type of ``text/usfm`` is allowed to omit the ``content`` directory in order to conform to the USFM standard.
 For example, this is acceptable: